 In some cases, sheets of adhesions can create a barrier between the ovary and the fallopian tubes, blocking the ability of the tubes to capture an egg after ovulation.
 In other cases, adhesions can cause an ovary or a tube to become stuck in an unnatural location, making it difficult for the egg and the tube to meet.

-Patient history, physical examination, and studies such as an ultrasound or hysterosalpingogram (HSG) may suggest that a woman has endometriosis.
+Patient history, physical examination and studies such as an ultrasound or hysterosalpingogram (HSG) may suggest that a woman has endometriosis.
 However, the condition is only conclusively diagnosed by surgical evaluation.
-View a surgical photograph of endometriosis here.

 Treatment options for pain caused by endometriosis